 This Crepe Paper Christmas Tree is a fun and beautiful way to decorate for the Christmas season.
 Learn how to make a crepe-paper Christmas tree here.
-If you make a purchase using the links included, we may earn a commission.

 This past weekend I had some crafting time and I decided to make some decorations for my home.

 Making this crepe paper tree was so much fun, and I love how it turned out!

 This could easily be made in any size and fit with any theme, and I love that kind of craft.

 - Straight Pins

 - Sewing Machine

 - Snowflake Beads